 AFRL is a research organization chartered to develop state-of-the-art training technologies and methods that support the 21st century warfighter.
 The primary goals of the research division are to develop or evaluate various technologies as training and research tools and to investigate training effectiveness through assessment in a distributed mission operations (DMO) environment.
 The training research environment at AFRL is comprised of various simulation systems and performance measurement tools that provide warfighters with opportunities to develop and refine their knowledge and skills required to be successful in a combat environment.

-The X-DTT photographs on this page show the upgraded simulators during integration and testing prior to the delivery to the US Air Force in Aviano, Italy.
 Background material for F-16 X-DTT at AFRL is extracted from the paper Impact of Visual Scene Field of View on F-16 Pilot Performance from the Proceedings of the Human Factors and Ergonomics Society Annual Meeting 2007.